Cookie dough frosting is the best frosting! It’s made from edible cookie dough that is softened just enough to make it pipeable.

 - If the cookie dough recipe calls for melted butter, let the frosting sit for a few minutes before you pipe or spread it.
 During this time, the flour will absorb some of the liquids.
 If you don’t do this step, the frosting may seem a little greasy.

 - Experiment with making cookie dough from your favorite cookie recipes.
-(My peanut butter cookie dough frosting recipe is a good place to start.)
+(If you’re a peanut fan, my peanut butter cookie dough is a good place to start.)

 Cookie Dough Frosting